What controls the Fe II strength in active galactic nuclei?: Introduction

-Motivated by these considerations, we carry out a systematic study on the strengths of UV and optical \feii\ emissions, by taking advantage of the unprecedented spectroscopic data from the Sloan Digital Sky Survey (York et al. 2000).
-Particularly, using the analysis of V\'eron-Cetty et al. (2004), we are able to study narrow-line \feii\ emission systematically for the first time.
-The paper is organized as follows: In section 2 we describe the selection criteria of the sample, the spectral processing, and correlation and regression analyses.
-Section 3 presents the results and our discussions.
-Section 4 is our brief conclusions and implications.
-Throughout this paper, we use a cosmology with $H_{\rm 0}$=70 km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm M}$=0.3 and $\Omega_{\rm \Lambda}$=0.7.
+Motivated by these considerations, we carry out a systematic study of the strengths of UV and optical \feii\ emission, by taking advantage of the unprecedented spectroscopic data from the Sloan Digital Sky Survey (SDSS; York et al. 2000).
+Using the identification and measurement of \feii\ emission lines from V\'eron-Cetty et al. (2004), we are also able to study narrow-line \feii\ emission systematically for the first time.
+The paper is organized as follows.
+In Section 2 we describe the selection criteria of the sample, the spectral fitting and measurements, investigation of \feii\ strength with respect to continuum and other emission lines, and correlation and regression analyses.
+Section 3 presents the results and our discussion.
+Section 4 gives conclusions and implications.
+Throughout this paper, we use a cosmology with $H_{\rm 0}$ = 70 km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm m}$ = 0.3, and $\Omega_{\rm \Lambda}$ = 0.7.

-\section{Data analysis}
+\section{Data Analysis}